GSA/idmanagement.gov/_governance/ficampolicymatrix.md

 ## Introduction

 Laws, executive policies, regulations, and government standards drive multiple federal initiatives related to Federal Identity, Credential and Access Management.
 IATAD maintains this policy matrix to map delegations and authorities.
-Progam managers can use this matrix to understand the origins and ultimate authority of regulations and policies.
+ICAM Partners can use this matrix to understand the origins and ultimate authority of ICAM initiatives.

 * [Policy Matrix](#policy-matrix)
 * [Policy Table](#policy-table)